North Country (film): Critical response

 On the review aggregator Rotten Tomatoes, 70% of critics gave the film positive reviews, based on 174 reviews, and an average rating of 6.7/10, with Theron and McDormand receiving critical acclaim for their performances.
 The site's consensus states: "Though sometimes melodramatic and formulaic, North Country is nonetheless a rousing, powerful story of courage and humanity."
 On Metacritic, the film has an average score of 68 out of 100, based on 39 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Manohla Dargis of The New York Times called it "a star vehicle with heart – an old-fashioned liberal weepie about truth and justice" and added, "[It] is one of those Hollywood entertainments that strive to tell a hard, bitter story with as much uplift as possible.
+Manohla Dargis of The New York Times called it "a star vehicle with heart – an old-fashioned liberal weepie about truth and justice" and added, "[It] is one of those Hollywood entertainments that stri/ve to tell a hard, bitter story with as much uplift as possible.
 That the film works as well as it does, delivering a tough first hour only to disintegrate like a wet newspaper, testifies to the skill of the filmmakers as well as to the constraints brought on them by an industry that insists on slapping a pretty bow on even the foulest truth."

 In his review in the Chicago Sun-Times, Roger Ebert observed, "North Country is one of those movies that stir you up and make you mad, because it dramatizes practices you've heard about but never really visualized.
 We remember that Frances McDormand played a woman police officer in this same area in Fargo, and we value that memory because it provides a foundation for Josey Aimes.
 McDormand's role in this movie is different and much sadder, but brings the same pluck and common sense to the screen.
 Put these two women together (as actors and characters) and they can accomplish just about anything.
 Watching them do it is a great movie experience."